BradleyCodeU/bradleycodeu.github.io/_apcsa/111_math_class/ClubMeeting/instructions.md

   - Pick a random social media app and say "Follow us on ____" using an if-else with a random number to fill the blank
   - Pick a random prize and say "Raffle prize is ____" using an if-else with a random number to fill the blank

 Above public static void main, you MUST define a new helper method.
 This method will return an int.
-Name this method something like randomNumber.
+Name this method something like randomNumberExclusive.
 This method has two parameters: int minimum and int maximum.
 You MUST use Math.random() inside of the method.
-This method returns a random integer number from the minimum to the maximum (INCLUDING the maximum).
+This method returns a random integer number from the minimum to the maximum (NOT INCLUDING the maximum).
 Call this helper method inside of the main method whenever you need a random number ( for example, randomNumber(1,6) ).
 Stuck?
 Refer to this tutorial: https://www.geeksforgeeks.org/java-math-random-method-examples/